dymaczew/fs20icam/README.md

 [Exploring Integrations](./LabGuides/Exercise11/README.md)

-## Tutorials for session "App and infrastructure management using Golden Signals and AIOps"
+## Tutorials for "App and infrastructure management using Golden Signals and AIOps"

 Testing with Selenium demo